linustouchtips/momentum-resources/README.md

 # Momentum

 Momentum is a utility mod for Minecraft anarchy servers.
 Most of the code is written from scratch, any pasted code will be properly credited in the read-me.
-If you feel that you have not been creditted, feel free to contact me at linus touch tips#3905.
+If you feel that you have not been creditted, feel free to contact me at linus touch tips#0001.
 The client is public (but not open source) and will be updated as frequently as possible.
 The discord can be found here: https://discord.gg/Nvd4xSJ

 # Developers/Contributors:

 linustouchtips24 (owner)

-sehhan

 xcc8

-jrepxc
+jake

+LittleDraily

 # Credits